-After extensive training in minimally invasive hip and knee replacements and complex revision joint reconstructions, Dr. Marshall-Rodriguez returned to her home state of Texas.
-Born and raised in South Texas, she is committed to providing patient-centered care to the region.
 Her medical training began at The University of Texas Medical School in Houston where she graduated with the faculty's top honor given to a graduating senior medical student -- the Ross C. Sterling Award.
 In addition, she was nominated as a junior medical student to the Alpha Omega Alpha Medical Honor Society.
+With over 20 years of experience, Dr. Marshall-Rodriguez is one of the leading orthopaedic surgeons in the area.

 Her tradition of excellence continued during her residency at the Carolinas Medical Center in Charlotte, North Carolina receiving numerous awards relating to orthopedic research and patient care including the American Orthopedic Association-Zimmer Resident Research Award and the CMC Outstanding Clinical Research Award.
 With an interest in geriatric bone health, she also developed the hospital’s first Outpatient Fragility Fracture Care Program to identify and treat elderly patients with osteoporotic fractures.